MLB’s shortened season ends with a chaotic sprint to sort out 16-team playoff field

 The Los Angeles Dodgers and Atlanta Braves have already clinched their divisions, while the Chicago Cubs and San Diego Padres have clinched playoff berths.

-Meantime, barring a miracle, all that is left in the American League — where the Tampa Bay Rays, Chicago White Sox, Oakland A’s, Minnesota Twins, New York Yankees and Cleveland Indians have all clinched, and the Houston Astros and Toronto Blue Jays are closing in on berths — is seeding.
+Meanwhile, barring a miracle, all that is left in the American League — where the Tampa Bay Rays, Chicago White Sox, Oakland Athletics, Minnesota Twins, New York Yankees and Cleveland Indians have all clinched berths, and the Houston Astros and Toronto Blue Jays are closing in on them — is seeding.

-Seeding, however, is no small matter this year, with all eight first-round series taking place at the home stadium of the better-seeded team, over three consecutive days.
-The AL first-round series are scheduled to begin Sept.
-29, and the NL series on Sept.
-30.
+Seeding, however, is no small matter this year, with all eight first-round series taking place at the home stadium of the better-seeded team over three consecutive days.
+The AL first-round series are scheduled to begin Tuesday and the NL series the following day.

 Here is how the seeding works this year: The top three seeds in each league go to the winners of each division, in order of record.
 The fourth seed, with its benefit of home-field advantage, goes to the second-place team with the best record.
-The fifth and sixth seeds go to the remaining second-place teams, and the seventh and eighth seeds to the teams with the next-best records, regardless of division.
+The fifth and sixth seeds go to the remaining second-place teams, and the seventh and eighth seeds go to the teams with the next-best records, regardless of division.

-The quirks of the seeding system mean, for example, the 1 vs. 8 series in the NL could see the mighty Los Angeles Dodgers, whose 39-16 record entering Wednesday translates to a 115-win pace over 162 games, having to face a first-round matchup with a dangerous Cincinnati Reds team that could start Trevor Bauer, Luis Castillo and Sonny Gray (combined ERA: 2.73) in those three games.
+The quirks of the seeding system mean, for example, the 1 vs. 8 series in the NL could see the mighty Los Angeles Dodgers, whose 39-16 record entering Wednesday translates to a 115-win pace over 162 games, having to face a first-round matchup with a dangerous Cincinnati Reds team that could start Trevor Bauer, Luis Castillo and Sonny Gray (combined ERA entering Wednesday: 2.72) in those three games.

-Another important twist in the format this year: Ties atop the standings will not be settled with a one-game playoff (or Game 163, as it has come to be known).
+Another important twist in the format this year: Ties will not be settled with a one-game playoff (or Game 163, as it has come to be known).
 Instead, all ties will be settled mathematically, beginning with head-to-head records, where applicable.
 Otherwise, ties will be broken by intradivisional records.
 (Three-way ties would be settled in the same fashion, beginning with head-to-head records among the three teams, then defaulting to intradivisional records.)

-One other, potentially chaotic contingency hangs over the NL half of the bracket: under the current schedule, the Cardinals would play only 58 games, two fewer than every other contender — owing to their two-week hiatus in the wake of a coronavirus outbreak earlier this season, and the dwindling number of days in which to make up the lost games with doubleheaders.
+One other potentially chaotic contingency hangs over the NL half of the bracket: Under the current schedule, the Cardinals would play only 58 games, two fewer than every other contender — owing to their two-week hiatus in the wake of a novel coronavirus outbreak earlier this season and the dwindling number of days in which to make up the lost games with doubleheaders.

-Should the Cardinals qualify for the postseason (on the basis of winning percentage), those two games would not be made up simply for the sake of seeding; in that case, the Cardinals’ seed would be determined by winning percentage.
-However, if those two outstanding games mean the difference between the Cardinals securing (or losing) a playoff berth, they would be forced to play one or both ends of a doubleheader at Detroit on Sept.
-28, the day after the end of the season.
+Should the Cardinals qualify for the postseason on the basis of winning percentage, those two games would not be made up simply for the sake of seeding.
+However, if those two outstanding games mean the difference between the Cardinals securing (or losing) a playoff berth, they would be forced to play one or both ends of a doubleheader at Detroit on Monday, the day after the scheduled end of the season.

 That scenario, with its potential to affect seeding throughout that half of the bracket, could result in none of the NL playoff teams knowing where they will play in the first round until Monday.

-That leaves this weekend’s Cardinals-Brewers series in St. Louis — actually a five-game series, starting Thursday and including a doubleheader on Friday — as the linchpin for a possibly wild finish to the regular season.
+That leaves this weekend’s Cardinals-Brewers series in St. Louis — actually a five-game series, starting Thursday and including a doubleheader Friday — as the linchpin for a possibly wild finish to the regular season.

 After everything that has happened to baseball in 2020, it would be only fitting.